nayanashaji/Stock-Data-CNN/README.md

 ## Future Improvements

-* Use real stock data (Yahoo Finance / NSE)
+* Train model on real financial datasets
+* Use advanced models (LSTM or hybrid CNN-LSTM)
+* Improve prediction accuracy
-* Add multiple features (multivariate signals)
+* Add support for multiple stocks
-* Experiment with different window sizes
-* Improve model architecture
+* Deploy the application for public access

 ---

 ## Conclusion

-This project shows that:
+This project demonstrates that:

 * Financial time series can be treated as signals
 * Spectrograms reveal hidden patterns
-* CNNs can learn meaningful representations for prediction
+* CNNs can learn meaningful representations
+* Full-stack integration enables real-time visualization of predictions

 ---

-Completed as part of Pattern Recognition Project
+Completed as part of the Pattern Recognition Project